microsoft/fin-ops-doc-scripts/data-entity-technical-reports/readme.md

 + GetDataEntitiesWithSources.ps1
 + MetadataProvider.ps1

-Because the reports scripts include the function files, you need to run the reports from the folder with the .ps1 files.
+Because the scripts include the function files, you need to run the reports from the folder with the .ps1 files.

 You might see this message when you run the reports: